Thailand

 Pitfalls Learning The Language

-Tourists at Thailand's famous floating market in Damnoen Saduak - Click for larger image Thai is a tonal language.
+Thai is a tonal language.
 Some words are pronounced with a high, mid or low tone and others with a rising or falling tone.
 Thai words that may sound similar to an English speaking person have completely different meanings in Thai dependent on the tone.
-Phrase books use different systems to indicate the tone for each word but when attempting to pronounce a word from a phrase book it is possible (probable, actually) that the Thai person will not be able to understand you.
+Phrase books use different systems to indicate the tone for each word but when attempting to pronounce a word from a phrase book it is highly likely that the Thai person will not be able to understand you.
 For this reason it is essential to have someone available to help you who speaks the language, preferably a native speaker.

 Thai uses a completely different alphabet to English.
 This means that even if you master speaking some Thai you may still not be able to read or write anything.
 It also means that Thai words need to be transliterated in order for them to be written in English.
 There is no agreed standard for this and books vary.
 In fact I have not yet seen two books that use the same system.
-Should the Thai word for rice be written as 'khao' or 'kow'?
+Should the Thai word for rice be written as 'khao', 'kaaw' or 'kow'?
 It's not so bad if you have your own system for taking down notes but if you use a variety of phrase books and dictionaries the differences between each one can be confusing.

 For the same object or action there may be several Thai nouns or verbs based on the level of politeness.
 'Taan', for instance is a polite form of the verb 'to eat' but in everyday conversation most Thais will use 'gin'.
 However, if they are talking to their boss at work or any superior person they will use 'taan'.
 This is just one example and there are many.
-The first problem when learning the language is learning the different words and then understanding what words to use to whom.
+An added problem when learning the language is learning the different words and then understanding what words to use to whom.
 To cap it all there is a completely different set of vocabulary used by and when speaking to the royal family.
 Even at the same level of politeness there may be three different words for the same thing.

 Different nouns use different classifiers.
 There are some general rules about these, for example, certain classifiers are used for fruit and other for round objects.
 This means though that different classifiers could be used for an orange.
 Although there are some rules, for the Thai student it is a case of learning the correct classifiers to use.
-In all language there are certain things that just have to be learnt.
+In all languages there are certain things that just have to be learnt.

 Audio CDs and CD-ROMs for computers are OK but there is no substitute for actually having a teacher.
 It helps too if the teacher can speak fairly good English.
 At times, watching the shape of the person's mouth as they say the word is the only way of learning.
 I paid for a course of 10 lessons and if you are interested I have annotated by lessons into notes.